 The MPO will continue working toward a systems-level analysis that will be included in the CTP and the MTP as appropriate.
 The MPO will provide transportation network planning and travel-demand modeling assistance to the various Transit-Oriented Development (TOD) studies undertaken by local jurisdictions throughout the MPO planning area.
 This work will support the continuing planning process around anticipated fixed guideway station locations and coordinate these elements in the MTP.
 Additional transit modeling efforts may include coding updated transit routes, developing ridership estimates, and validating mode choice.
-As identified in III-D-3, the Wake Transit Vision Plan will continue this fiscal year, and recommendations from that exercise will inform updates to the Transit Element of the MTP.

 GoRaleigh will use funding in this line item to conduct modeling and coding transit routes, gathering ridership estimates, and validating mode choice.
+GoRaleigh will also conduct TOD Station Planning for BRT corridors.